Rent and other Tenancy charges

 Rental subsidy fraud

 Rent subsidy non-disclosure occurs when a tenant makes a false, incomplete or misleading statement about the income or assets of any member of their household in order to obtain a rent subsidy that they are not entitled to.
-Tenants must tell FACS within 28 days of any changes to their household circumstances.
+Tenants must tell DCJ within 28 days of any changes to their household circumstances.

 Call the Housing Contact Centre to report rent subsidy non-disclosure, fraud or corruption.